shawnmflemingc/web-basics/htmlcss.md

 - **`<a href="URL">`**: Creates a hyperlink to another HTML page or document to download.
 - **`<img src="imageURL" alt="text">`**: Embeds an image.

+> [!NOTE]
+> Best practice for HTML tags are to always use lowercase given they are not case sensitive.

 ## CSS Basics

 CSS is used to style the HTML content.
 It can be included in three ways: inline, internal, or external.
 Most professional websites use external CSS files to keep content and design separate.